 Keri King is a cross-disciplinary artist, based in Providence, RI.
 She received her BFA in Illustration from the Rhode Island School of Design in 2005.
 Keri’s creative practice incorporates illustration, public art, storytelling and the occasional foray into performance.
 In 2016, Keri self-published her first narrative picture book, Spectacles & Spectators and was awarded a grant from Providence Art, Culture + Tourism to create a multi-site installation for PVDfest; she is currently engaged as Providence Public Library’s 2017 Creative Fellow.
 For the 2017 PAF, Keri King plans to create a multi-site installation of ephemeral paper works in celebration Pawtucket’s creative and sometimes quirky histories.

-You make it possible.
+You make it possible

 Thank you so much for your support!